justinmccoy/lab-watson-automatic-model-builder/README.md

 ### 8. Deploy a Node.js test application in Cloud Foundry Runtime
 Until this point in the lab, we've been working as a data scientist and data engineer, gathering data, exploring data, building models, and evaluating models.
 In this section of the lab we deploy an existing Node.js application that has been developed to call a Machine Learning Model deployed as `Heart Failure Prediction Model Deployment` without having to explicitly specify the Watson Machine Learning credentials in the application.
-This

 1. Click on the `IBM Cloud` button below to open create a new DevOps toolchain, that is configured to download the existing Node.js application from this repo, package it, and deploy it as a new Node.js Cloud Foundry Application in IBM Cloud.